ballerina-platform/ballerina-distribution/examples/http-retry/http_retry.md

 # HTTP client - Retry

-The HTTP retry client tries sending over the same request to the backend service when there is a network level failure.
+The HTTP retry client tries sending over the same request to the backend service when there is a network-level failure.
 The retry is configured in the `retryConfig` field of the client configuration.

 ::: code http_retry.bal :::